Features

 How tall does a podocarpus get?

-Podocarpus can reach 10–40 feet tall depending on species and growing conditions.
-As a hedge, it is commonly maintained between 6 and 15 feet through pruning.
+Podocarpus can reach 20 to 40 feet tall depending on species and growing conditions.
+As a hedge, it is usually maintained between 6 and 15 feet tall.

 How fast do podocarpus grow?

-Podocarpus has a moderate growth rate, typically 1–2 feet per year in warm climates with adequate irrigation.
-Growth slows in cooler regions or poor soil conditions.
+Podocarpus has a moderate growth rate, often growing 1 to 2 feet per year in warm climates with adequate water and healthy soil.

 THE LATEST